 Intimidating, expansive, no longer the only player in town, with Microsoft OneNote, the Google Keep (free to use), and Notes by Apple, there are a lot of alternatives these days.
 Still, there’s no real competition, once you’ve started building your own Elephants Memory.

 start.me is the first extension from the Chrome Web Store we present here.
 With it, you can add bookmarks and news feeds.
 It helps you to import all your bookmarks to your browser, sets the first page you load, as well as the new tab page.
+But you can do a lot more with it.
+In fact, you can use it to build a personal webportal.

 You get many basic widgets for free: unlimited bookmarks widgets, pages, news feeds, todo widget, notes.